 You run the pod deployment wizard to deploy the components that together make up a pod-manager-based pod on Microsoft Azure and its gateway configurations.
-The pod's connector component pairs with Horizon Cloud so that you can use your Microsoft Azure capacity with Horizon Cloud.
+The pod's connector component pairs with first-gen Horizon Cloud so that you can use your Microsoft Azure capacity with Horizon Cloud.

 Pod configuration options include:

 - Selecting existing subnets that you create in advance or having the pod deployer automatically create the subnets

 - Deploying with an external or internal Unified Access Gateway configuration, deploying with both, or deploy with neither and add them later.
 If you deploy with only one type of gateway configuration, you can later edit the pod to add the other, non-configured type.

 If you deploy with the Unified Access Gateway configuration as...
 You can later edit the pod to add...
 External Internal Internal External None Either type or both types

 - Deploying with an external Unified Access Gateway configuration in its own VNet, separate from the pod's VNet.